 How To Lock Your Credit

-If you freeze your credit, the bureaus will give you a PIN to use to freeze and unfreeze your credit.
+If you freeze your credit, the bureaus will give you a PIN to freeze and unfreeze your credit.
 Keep this number safe, as you’ll need it if you want to unfreeze your credit later on for things like a new credit card, car loan, or mortgage.
-However, note that Equifax no longer requires a PIN for freezing or unfreezing your credit.
+However, Equifax no longer requires a PIN for freezing or unfreezing your credit.

 Frequently Asked Questions (FAQs)

-If your credit is locked, it means that creditors can’t access your credit report.
-This can make it difficult to get approved for new loans or lines of credit.
+If your credit is locked, creditors can’t access your credit report.
+This can make getting approved for new loans or lines of credit challenging.

 - How much does a credit freeze cost?
 This is a free service